-When you have a digital workplace, document management is a priority.
-You have to ensure that all users can access the files and documents easily through your intranet software.
+When you have a digital workplace, built-in document management software is a priority.
+You have to ensure that all users can access important documents and files easily through your intranet software.
 At the same time, you need to keep files secure from potential hackers who want to get access to vital information.

-So, what can go wrong when you start a new document management project and how can you avoid these problems?
-Here are some common issues that cause new document management projects to fail.
+So, what can go wrong when you start a new document management project and how can you avoid these issues?
+Before we delve into the most common document fails, let’s understand what the software is first.

 Security is a big priority when it comes to document storage for your digital workplace.
 GDPR and other digital laws are very strict and when there is a breach, firms can face big fines.
 All sensitive information has to be secure so that no unauthorised people can access it.